Unemployment Insurance in California

 The second portion (FAQ’s) will cover some of the specifics to minors receiving UI including a discussion of some of the concerns many parents have about how their child’s participation in the UI system is perceived by others.

 The UI program provides financial benefits for workers who are unemployed through no fault of their own, who are able to, available for, and actively seeking work as instructed.
 Eligibility for receiving benefits is set by law.
 The Employment Development Department (EDD) administers these laws.
+This system and the weekly benefit amounts have have changed very little in the last 10 years.
 You can find California’s UI eligibility requirements in the Unemployment Insurance Code.
 (Ref.
 Pg 1 – A Guide to Benefits and Employment Services booklet, EDD)

 The first step in the Unemployment Insurance process is the employer payment of contributions into their reserve account.